Clinical Nutrition System

 Tier Assignment

-Match to T1 (off-ramp), T2 (active user), or T3 (metabolic health) based on clinical profile.
+Match to T1 (on therapy), T2 (transition), or T3 (metabolic health) based on clinical profile.

 3